IELTS Problem and Solution Essay

 Introduction:

-- Begin by providing an introductory statement establishing a broader context related to the subject matter.
+Begin by providing an introductory statement establishing a broader context related to the subject matter. - Paraphrase the Prompt:

-- Secondly, rephrase the exam question to show your understanding.
+Secondly, rephrase the exam question to show your understanding. - Thesis Statement:

 Main Body: Discuss the Problem and Solutions:

-- Explain how the solution addresses the problem: Explain how the solution works and how it tackles the root causes of the problem.
+Explain how the solution works and how it tackles the root causes of the problem. - Explain the solution to the 2nd problem:

 Conclusion: